top of page

 Best museums in Fes

-Built in the early 14th century by the Marinid sultan Uthman II Abu Said, this former religious school takes its name from the nearby Souk al-Attarine, a bustling spice and perfume market that has long been integral to commercial life in Fes.
-Stepping into the madrasa's galleried courtyard, I was immediately struck by the incredible attention to detail that adorns every surface, from the intricate zellije tilework to the ornately carved stucco, and the delicate cedar woodwork.
+Built in the early 14th century by the Marinid Sultan Uthman II Abu Said, this former religious school takes its name from the nearby Souk al-Attarine, a bustling spice and perfume market that has long been integral to commercial life in Fes.
+It has been recently restored and really is an architectural masterpiece that shouldn't be missed when visiting the city.

+Every time I step into the madrasa's galleried courtyard, I'm struck by the incredible attention to detail that adorns every surface, from the zellije tilework to the ornately carved stucco and the delicate cedar woodwork.
 This madrasa was once a place of learning, where students would study Quranic teachings before progressing to the prestigious University of al-Qarawiyyin next door (considered the oldest university in the world).
-Though no longer an active school, the Al-Attarine Madrasa has been meticulously preserved and its architectural splendour has to be seen to be believed.

 The square prayer hall, with its soaring ceilings and ornate mihrab, is a particular highlight, showcasing the Marinids' ability to create spaces that are both functionally efficient and aesthetically breathtaking.
 Beyond the main courtyard, the upstairs sleeping quarters that once housed the madrasa's students offer a more austere glimpse into the daily life of this historic institution.
+You can capture some fantastic photos across the rooftops of Fes through the upstairs windows.

 Opening hours of the Al-Attarine Madrasa: 9 am to 6 pm